madeofpendletonwool/PinePods/README.md

      - [ ] Mac App
      - [ ] Android App
      - [ ] IOS App
-  - [ ] Add caching to image server
-  - [ ] Add loading wheels throughout
-  - [ ] Layout soundbar properly (it adjusts for screensize but can overlap at times with the episode title)
+  - [ ] Layout soundbar better (it adjusts for screensize but can overlap at times with the episode title)
-  - [ ] Fix local images
+  - [ ] Fix local images on web edition
+  - [ ] Add verification before deleting user
   - [ ] The math is currently wrong on the queued time